 Within the Red Hat Portal (our hosted support infrastructure), system, product, and Smart Management subscriptions are assigned to “Subscription Management Applications”.
 For example, in the past you likely generated a Red Hat Satellite 5 Certificate in order to assign subscriptions to your local Satellite 5.
 Similarly, from a Satellite 6 “Subscription Management Application” a manifest is generated.

 For all subscriptions targeted for migration from v5 to v6 you will, within the Red Hat Portal, incrementally depopulate your Red Hat Satellite 5 “Subscription Management Application” of subscriptions to a Satellite 6 one.
 Then you will generate a manifest to be delivered to your on-premise Satellite 6.
 One does not update the Satellite 5 Certificate until systems have been migrated.
 This is explained in greater detail in the Red Hat Transition Documentation.

 From that Satellite 6 “Subscription Management Application”, create and download a manifest.
 If you have systems managed by multiple organizations, you will generate a manifest for each (unlike Satellite 5 where there is only one certificate encapsulating all subscription and then organizationally split within the Satellite itself).

 If not done already, download the Red Hat Satellite 6 installer and install!
 Create and Install Red Hat Satellite Capsule servers as needed.

-Red Hat has provided tooling that will register a system to Satellite 6, and once successfully attached, de-registering from Satellite 5.
+Red Hat has provided the bootstrap script that will register a system to Satellite 6, and once successfully attached, de-registering from Satellite 5.
 We recommend that administrators migrate a few systems initially.
 Test.
 And then migrate systems in bulk.